Current and Recent Research Projects

 Graduate student: Bret Ladago

 Lake trout populations disappeared in the Great Lakes by 1960, due to the effects of overfishing and predation by exotic sea lamprey.
 Evidence of natural reproduction by stocked fish has been limited and is largely restricted to shallow, nearshore reefs, where littoral and exotic predators are highly abundant.
-In Lake Champlain, lake trout spawn at several sites lakewide, with extremely high egg and fry densities at three sites.
-However, annual assessments of adult lake trout collect only a low percentage of unclipped fish.
+In Lake Champlain, lake trout spawn at several sites lakewide, with extremely high egg and fry densities at three sites, but no recruitment.
 My research focuses on the factors that affect lake trout survival between emergence from spawning reefs and the end of their first year of life.The invasion of alewife in 2003 poses a new threat to salmonids in Lake Champlain: alewife contain thiaminase, an enzyme that breaks down thiamine in their predators, lake trout and Atlantic salmon.
 When these species spawn, their eggs have insufficient thiamine, and the hatched fry exhibit behavioral and physical abnormalities known as Thiamine Deficiency Complex.
-We have been tracking the changes in egg thiamine levels since 2004; the current project will examine differences in severity of TDC in hatchery-reared and wild fry and impacts on foraging and predator evasion by fry.
+We have been tracking the changes in egg thiamine levels since 2004 and examining differences in severity of TDC in hatchery-reared and wild fry.

-The videos linked below were taken with a home-built ROV on a spawning 'reef' (actually a breakwall) in Lake Champlain.
+In collaboration with investigators in the Great Lakes (Andrew Muir, Chuck Krueger, GLFC; Tom Binder, USGS) we are studying patterns of lake trout spawning behavior - how they select mates, changes in behavior from daytime to nighttime, when actual spawning occurs during the 24-hr cycle.
+The videos linked below were taken with a home-built ROV on a small spawning reef in Lake Champlain.
 We hypothesize that the reef is particularly attractive to lake trout due to its proximity to a hatchery effluent stream, 0.5 km away.

 Pre-spawning lake trout video Oct.
 23